dhth/punchout/README.md

-  j                                       Move timestamp forwards by one minute K                                       Move timestamp backwards by five minutes J                                       Move timestamp forwards by five minutes
+  j                                       Move timestamp forwards by one minute K                                       Move timestamp backwards by five minutes J                                       Move timestamp forwards by five minutes h                                       Move timestamp backwards by a day l                                       Move timestamp forwards by a day

 Synced Worklog Entry View